Our Team

 Kate Fakhoury, Southern Illinois Community Organizer and Data Manager

-Jasmine Steele, Communications and Operations Coordinator
+Jasmine Steele, Communications & Operations Coordinator

 Jasmine has been in the Human Services field since 2015 beginning their service in direct service.
 After graduating from St. Xavier University with their BA, Jasmine has worked with several populations including, elders, youth, infants, pregnant persons, domestic violence survivors, individuals with mental illness, individuals battling addiction, and individuals experiencing homelessness.
 Jasmine found a passion in organizational and community development so, pursued a Master of Social Work degree with a macro focus to expand their reach in the Human Service sector.
 Jasmine completed their Master of Social Work at University of Illinois at Chicago’s Jane Addams College of Social Work in May 2020, is a Licensed Social Worker in Illinois, and was honored to become a part of the Illinois Partners of Human Service team as the Communications and Operations Coordinator.